The Centre For International Relations And Programmes (CIRP)

 She has served on numerous boards and committees within and outside the university.
 She is a member of the Institutional Advancement Committee, member of the Board of Trustees representing senior administrative members of the university, Disciplinary Committee for Junior Members, Standards & Sanctions Committee, University Time Table committee and Student Affairs Committee.

 In the coming years, she wants to see the CIRP as a strategic center for the University, contributing to International Students’ recruitment, International Networking, International Partnership Research and Exchange programs as well as enhanced collaborations with business organisations and universities to promote Central University’s internationalisation globally.
 This means internationalisation is promoted as a top priority in Central University.
 Thus to have an international perspective, embedded in every layer of the university’s operational structure.
 Her unique inter-personal skill creates a cordial relationship with colleagues and international students from all walks of life.
-Gertrude is married with two adopted children.

 Head, CIRP paid a courtesy call on the Sierra Leonean ambassador, Her Excellency, Mrs. Francess Virginia Anderson, the Sierra Leonian Ambassador at the High commission in Accra to discuss educational opportunities at Central University, 2019

 Central University participated in an Educational fair in Nigeria.
 Jan 2020